ameergul/Docs/docs/linux.md

     d.  **Template** **tab** provides downloadable access to the json scripts used in the template

-1. The completed deployment can be found on your Azure Portal homepage (<https://portal.azure.us/#home>) by searching on resource group and selecting the resource group used for the deployment.
-Since inbound RDP is not allowed, Bastion must be used to connect to the VM.
+1. The deployed Virtual machine can be found in the resource group used for the deployment.
+Since inbound is RDP disallowed, Bastion must be used to connect to the VM.

 ## Clean up resources